byteball/headless-obyte/README.md

-# Headless wallet for Byteball network
+# Headless wallet for Obyte network

-This is a headless alternative of the [GUI wallet](../../../byteball) for Byteball network.
+This is a headless alternative of the [GUI wallet](../../../obyte-gui-wallet) for Obyte network.
 It is designed for an always-online deployment on a server.

 ## Install